-Auckland Transport (AT) is proposing a new residential parking zone to the east of St Stephens Avenue.
-We are also proposing safety improvements along St Stephens Avenue to improve visibility for all road users.
+Auckland Transport (AT) proposed a new residential parking zone to the east of St Stephens Avenue.
+We also proposed safety improvements along St Stephens Avenue to improve visibility for all road users.

 Project zone: Central

 As Auckland grows and intensifies, managing parking on residential streets is increasingly important.

 Overcrowded parking particularly affects city fringe suburbs like Parnell, where streets are used by commuters for daily parking and in which some residential heritage properties lack off-street parking.